 3) Tips on getting the best deal, including how to shop around.

 DB to DC Pension

-Transfers from private sector DB schemes to DC schemes will continue to be allowed – but members will have to receive independent financial advice before any transfer can proceed (unless the transfer value is less than £30,000).
+Members seeking to take a transfer from DB to DC schemes will have to receive independent financial advice before any transfer can proceed (unless the transfer value is less than £30,000).
 The Pensions Trust will ask for a copy of the advice received before proceeding with any transfers.

 Taking your pension pot as cash for DB members and Small Pots

 The amount of overall wealth that can be taken as a one off lump sum for DB members has increased to £30,000.
 This can be paid out of the scheme when the total value of pension rights under all of the member’s schemes is less than £30,000.
 The first 25% is tax free and the remaining 75% is subject to income tax at the marginal rate.
-From 6 April 2015, DB members will be able to take advantage of these provisions from their Normal Minimum Pension Age (usually age of 55).
+DB members can take advantage of these provisions from their Normal Minimum Pension Age (usually age of 55).

 To find out more see our Defined Contribution Fund Factsheets

 Please see www.unbiased.co.uk for a list of independent financial advisers in your area.